Low quality exposure and point processes with a view to the first phase of a pandemic: Model formulation

 According to equation \eqref{eq:haw1}, $N_1(t)$ is a locally stationary Hawkes process \citep{Mammen:Muller:23}.
+We have that, with $0 \leq s <t \leq T$, $\mu_1({t}/{T}, t-s)\d t$ is the probability that a person infected at $s$ infects a person in $(t,t+ \d t]$.
+Hence, we are interested in the estimation of $\mu_1(t/T,v)$ for interior points $t$ of the interval $(0,T)$.

-Our aim is to estimate $\mu_1(t/T,w)$, for $0<t<T$ and $0 < w < D_1$.
-Ideally, to do it we have observations of the process $N_1(t,\d s)$.
-However in our motivating problem we only observe the process $N_1(t)$.
-In the next section we describe the estimation of $\mu_1(t/T,w)$ in the case we had observed $N_1(\d t,\d s)$, for all $s < t \leq T$.
+A key step in our paper is, therefore, to estimate the two-dimensional transition intensity $\mu_1(t/T,w)$, for $0<t<T$ and $0 < w < D_1$.
+Ideally, to achieve this, we have observations of the {two-dimensional} process $N_1(t,\d s)$.
+However, in our motivating problem we only observe the {one-dimensional} process $N_1(t)$.
+In Section \ref{sec:mu_1} we describe the estimation of $\mu_1(t/T,w)$ in the case we had observed $N_1(\d t,\d s)$, for all $s < t \leq T$.
 Afterwards we propose an algorithm which is able to estimate $N_{1}(\d t,\d s)$ from the observations of $N_1(t)$.